maxoliinyk/bypass-paywalls-raycast/README.md

 - **Multiple Modes**:
     - **Active Tab Detection**: Automatically detects the URL from your current browser tab.
 This is perfect for creating a keyboard shortcut for quick access.
     - **Bypass from Clipboard**: Bypasses the paywall for a URL copied to your clipboard.
-- **Browser Support**: Works with a variety of popular browsers (Safari, Chrome, Edge, Arc, Brave, Vivaldi, Orion).
+- **Browser Support**: Works with a variety of popular browsers (Safari, Chrome, Firefox, Edge, Arc, Brave, Vivaldi, Orion).
 - **Service Integration**: Utilizes services like 12ft.io and freedium.cfd (for Medium articles) to bypass paywalls.

 ## How to Use